 The Element ID and Length fields are defined in 9.4.2.1 (General).

-If the Status Code in the frame that contains this STA Channel Switch Response element is SUCCESS, then the Channel Index field is specified in 9.4.2.226.
+If the Status Code in the frame that contains this STA Channel Switch Response element is SUCCESS and if the STA Channel Switch Response frame that contains this STA Channel Switch Response element is from an HE AP, then the Channel Index field is specified in 9.4.2.226.
 Otherwise, the Channel Index field is reserved.

 Note: The non-primary channel that the non-AP STA will operate on is decided by the AP.
+The non-AP STA sending the STA Channel Switch Response does not include Channel Index since it is decided by the AP.

+The Primary Channel Period subfield is specified in 9.4.2.226.

+The Non-Primary Channel Operation Timeout subfield is specified in 9.4.2.226.

 9.3.3.5 Association Request frame format